sctlcd/boutique-ado-customized-latest-version/README.md

 	- Menu item highlighted when hovered or selected/pulled down
 	- Sub-menu item highlighted when hovered
 	- "My account" menu closes when the user clicks anywhere in the page
+	- Search button color change when hovered or selected

 - Specific desktop :
 	- Dropdown menus: dark grey box shadow